benkehoe/aws-assume-role-lib/README.md

 Note that in `~/.aws/config`, [you have the option to have profiles that assume a role based on another profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html), and this automatically handles refreshing expired credentials as well.

-If you've only used `boto3.client()` and are not familiar with boto3 session, [here's an explainer](https://ben11kehoe.medium.com/boto3-sessions-and-why-you-should-use-them-9b094eb5ca8e).
+If you've only used `boto3.client()` and are not familiar with boto3 sessions, [here's an explainer](https://ben11kehoe.medium.com/boto3-sessions-and-why-you-should-use-them-9b094eb5ca8e).

 # Installation